Helen Clare, A Century in Song…

 Popular Music and Film Song Weekly Dec.1937

 Helen Clare was born in Bradford in November 1916 in the middle of the First World War and went on to become a household name of the 1930s, 40s and 50s through her BBC broadcasts, recordings and live tour dates.
 An illustrious international broadcasting career that has seen Helen span Radio, Gramophone, Television and Theatres all over the country and through a century of change continued into her 102nd year.

 1920s Australia, Pantomime, Cinema and Dame Nellie Melba.

-Helens earliest memories are of Australia, where she was taken at around aged 4.
+Helen’s earliest memories were of Australia, where she was taken at around aged 4.
 It became clear that young Helen had a rare gift for singing that led to her touring Australian theatres and concert halls, billed as “Little Nellie Harrison-Child Wonder”.
 This “Child Wonder” was not singing little novelty numbers but grand opera arias including the “Jewell Song” from Faust.
-Helens voice amazed the public and critics alike and bought her to be publicly praised by Galli-Curci and even Dame Nellie Melba who while marveling at young Helens voice, shook her head and said “this voice must be preserved and not be used for years to come“.
+Helens voice amazed the public and critics alike and bought her to be publicly praised by Galli-Curci and even Dame Nellie Melba who while marveling at young Helen’s voice, shook her head and said “this voice must be preserved and not be used for years to come“.

 1930s Dance Bands, Radio and Television

 The family returned to Yorkshire following the Wall Street crash.